What’s it all about?

 What should be in my video "elevator pitch?"Click to reveal the answer.

-The ideal video for your online application should be less than 5 minutes in length.
+The ideal video for your online application should be 2 minutes in length.
 A good rule of thumb is to 1) provide a background of your business or idea, 2) describe where you are currently in your business and 3) demonstrate how winning the competition will benefit your business in the future.
 Unless you have experience in video production, it is highly recommended that you ask someone with experience to help you produce a video.
 There are free resources available to help applicants with this part of the entry.